On the clustering properties of produced particles in high-energy $pp$ collisions: Algorithm for Finding Clusters

+As discussed in Sec.
+II, a minijet shows up as a cluster of hadrons with a cone radius of $R$=0.6 in the $(\eta,\phi)$ space.
+The sample events in PYTHIA 6.4 in Sec.
+III indicate that there are clusters of produced particles in PYTHIA model calculations.
+Minijets are theoretically presumed to be produced in PYTHIA calculations.
+It is, therefore, useful to look for clusters as possible candidates for minijets.

-As discussed in the last section, a mini-jet shows up as a cluster of particles with a cone radius of $R$=0.6 in the $(\eta,\phi)$ space.
-Such a cluster can be searched by the k-means clustering method \cite{Ng17,Ste57,Mac67,Lly82,Art07,Tho53,Che05}, in conjunction with an additional k-number (cluster-number) specification principle.
-In such a search, we ascribe the characteristic mini-jet radius $R=0.6$ to a cluster and we name it a ``mini-jet-like" cluster.
-In practical terms, two mini-jet-like clusters that are azimuthally correlated in a back-to-back manner may be identified as a physical mini-dijet of two correlated mini-jets at high collision energies, if the mini-jet producing hard-scattering process has been confirmed to be dominant in the low-$p_T$ region as suggested in earlier studies \cite{Won12,Won15,star05,STAR06twopar,Por05,Tra11}.
+Clusters, of the type shown in the last sections, can be searched for by the k-means clustering method \cite{Ng17,Ste57,Mac67,Lly82,Art07,Tho53,Che05}, in conjunction with an additional k-number (cluster-number) specification principle.
+In such a search, we ascribe the characteristic cluster radius $R=0.6$ to a cluster.
+If the minijet producing hard-scattering process is dominant in the low-$p_T$ region, as suggested in earlier studies \cite{Won12,Won15,star05,STAR06twopar,Por05,Tra11}, then two clusters that are azimuthally correlated in a back-to-back manner have a high probability to be a physical mini-dijet of two correlated minijets at high collision energies.

-For a given set of $M$ produced particles specified by their angular positions, $\{ {\bb x}_i$=$ (\eta_i,\phi_i)$,~$i$=1,2,3,...$M\}$, and a given $K$ number of clusters, the k-means clustering method consists of (i) partitioning the set of $M$ particles into $K$ cluster subsets, $S_k$=$ \{ {\bb x}_{i}^{k}\},~ k$=1,2,...,$K$, and (ii) finding for each cluster subset the corresponding cluster center $\{{\bb C}_k$,~$ k$=1,2,...$K\}$ so as to minimize the potential function
+For a given set of $M$ produced particles specified by their angular positions $\{ {\bb x}_i$=$ (\eta_i,\phi_i)$,~$i$=1,2,3,...$M\}$ and a given $K$ number of clusters, the k-means clustering method consists of (i) partitioning the set of $M$ particles into $K$ cluster subsets $S_k$=$ \{ {\bb x}_{i}^{k}\},~ k$=1,2,...,$K$ and (ii) finding for each cluster subset the corresponding cluster center $\{{\bb C}_k$,~$ k$=1,2,...$K\}$ so as to minimize the potential function

 which is defined as the total subset sum of the squares of the distances between the cluster subset points and their corresponding cluster center ${\bb C}_k$.

 For a fixed value of $K$, the variation of the above potential function $\Phi(K)$ with respect to the cluster center ${\bb C}_k$ is given by